Introduction and definitions

 Your rights

-If you have provided consent for the processing of your data you have the right (in certain circumstances) to withdraw that consent at any time which will not affect the lawfulness of the processing before your consent was withdrawn.
+If you have given your consent for the processing of your data, you have the right to withdraw that consent at any time.
+Withdrawal will not affect the lawfulness of any processing carried out before consent was withdrawn.

 These rights are relevant to every individual, including of course, members of the public.
 This means all personal data you come into contact with during your work with Lichfields must also be handled by you in line with these rights.
 We have explained each right along with how we and you must meet these rights.